ssvlabs/gitbook-docs/docs/based-applications/developers/subgraph.md

 ## Querying the Subgraph

-The subgraph can be queried at this API: `https://api.studio.thegraph.com/query/71118/based-applications-ssv-holesky/version/latest`
+The subgraph can be queried at this API for holesky: `https://api.studio.thegraph.com/query/71118/based-applications-ssv-holesky/version/latest`

+**Subgraphs for Hoodi will be available soon.**

 ## Example Queries